|

 -

-I have a UK issued PPL(A) with SEP rating, how can I fly microlight aircraft legally?
+I have a UK issued PPL(A) with SEP rating (or LAPL(A)-SEP), how can I fly microlight aircraft legally?

 Yes, providing you have 'differences training' signed off for microlights.
 Our Air Navigation Order is the place that allows microlights to be flown by UK licensed pilots with 'SEP' privileges providing the pilot has undergone microlight differences training once, and had it signed off